JackPGreen/hazelcast-simulator/README.md

 ## Controlling the load generation

-Besides the cluster layout you can also control which Workers will execute their RUN phase (= the actual test).
+Besides the cluster layout, you can also control which Workers will execute their RUN phase (= the actual test).
 The default is that client Workers are preferred over member Workers.
 That means if client Workers are used, they will create the load in the cluster, otherwise the member Workers will be used.
-In addition you can limit the number of Workers which will generate the load.
+In addition, you can limit the number of Workers which will generate the load.

 ```
 coordinator --targetType member --targetCount 2